r-spacex/SpaceX-API/docs/launches.md

     "wikipedia": "https://en.wikipedia.org/wiki/Transiting_Exoplanet_Survey_Satellite",
     "video_link": "https://www.youtube.com/watch?v=aY-0uBIYYKk"
   },
   "details": "Part of the Explorers program, this space telescope is intended for wide-field search of exoplanets transiting nearby stars.
 It is the first NASA high priority science mission launched by SpaceX.
 It was the first time SpaceX launched a scientific satellite not primarily intended for Earth observations.
 The second stage placed it into a high-Earth elliptical orbit, after which the satellite's own booster will perform complex maneuvers including a lunar flyby, and over the course of two months, reach a stable, 2:1 resonant orbit with the Moon.
 In January 2018, SpaceX received NASA's Launch Services Program Category 2 certification of its Falcon 9 'Full Thrust', certification which is required for launching medium risk missions like TESS.
 It was the last launch of a new Block 4 booster, and marked the 24th successful recovery of the booster.
-An experimental water landing was performed in order to attempt fairing recovery."
+An experimental water landing was performed in order to attempt fairing recovery.", "upcoming": false
 }
 ```